SocraticJunkieWannabe/HW4_WAD_PS5_GroupD/checklist.md

 Security:

 Authentication handled using JWT techniques only.
-STATUS:
+STATUS: DONE